-In accessing pseudomolecule data from the Rice Genome Annotation Project FTP site or web pages, terms used internally by the Rice Genome Annotation Project such as TU and gene model can be found.
+In accessing pseudomolecule data from the Rice Genome Annotation Project web site, terms used internally by the Rice Genome Annotation Project such as TU and gene model can be found.
 The purpose of this page is to explain the nomenclature used by the project and relate it to nomenclature commonly used by biologists.

 Transcription Unit (TU):